Monthly newsletter: Read the latest issue

 KCUMB’s College of Osteopathic Medicine is the oldest medical school in Kansas City, Mo., and the second-greatest provider of physicians within the state of Missouri, with 72 percent practicing in a primary care specialty and 40 percent serving in rural and underserved areas.

-“Individually, KCUMB and Samuel U. Rodgers Health Center make enormous impacts in the northeast community,” he added.
+“Individually, KCU and Samuel U. Rodgers Health Center make enormous impacts in the northeast community,” he added.
 “It’s exciting to anticipate how, together, we will provide even better access to clinical services and address health disparities that exist within our own community.
 At the same time, we’re expanding our osteopathic medical students’ clinical training opportunities during their four years of medical school and beyond into graduate medical education.”

 Category: Students, Faculty, Outreach, Osteopathic Medicine, General